bwann/homelab/blade.md

 After the motherboard is mounted, I'll connect the PicoPSU, then ziptie all the loose wires to the blade so they won't snag on anything.

+(I've seen some motherboards with built-in 12 VDC connectors which could eliminate a PicoPSU, but you're left with no way to power hard drives.)

 ### SATA connections

 I use a couple of 6" SATA cables, preferably with a 90-degree L-ends (but